nathan-andosen/ng-v8-lit-element/README.md

 ``npm run start -- --configuration es5`` - Start the dev server with es5 code, used for development in IE11.

-## Steps required to get add Lit element to an Angular app
+## Steps required to add Lit element to an Angular app

 ___NOTE__: All these steps have already been done in this repository.
 These steps are provided in case anyone needs to update their current Angular app._